-6.49 From 7 March 2017 firms are required to revise a regulatory reference they have given on or after that date where they become aware of matters that would cause them to draft the reference differently, if the reference were being given now.
-This updating obligation applies for a period of six years.

-6.50 The matters in scope of the requirements to update a regulatory reference are the same, in terms of the disclosures and minimum time requirements, as those applicable to the initial reference.
-However, the maximum six year time limit for updating references will be fixed irrespective of the severity of the misconduct.

-6.51 The six-year period for updating regulatory references should start on the date when the individual's employment with the firm providing the reference terminated (taking into account any applicable notice periods, garden leave or equivalent).

-6.52 Notwithstanding the fixed six-year updating period, disclosures in the original regulatory reference may include misconduct that occurred more than six years before the reference was given, but which came to light within the period during which the updating provision applies (if sufficiently serious).
+- 6.49 From 7 March 2017 firms are required to revise a regulatory reference they have given on or after that date where they become aware of matters that would cause them to draft the reference differently, if the reference were being given now.
+This updating obligation applies for a period of six years. - 6.50 The matters in scope of the requirements to update a regulatory reference are the same, in terms of the disclosures and minimum time requirements, as those applicable to the initial reference.
+However, the maximum six year time limit for updating references will be fixed irrespective of the severity of the misconduct. - 6.51 The six-year period for updating regulatory references should start on the date when the individual's employment with the firm providing the reference terminated (taking into account any applicable notice periods, garden leave or equivalent). - 6.52 Notwithstanding the fixed six-year updating period, disclosures in the original regulatory reference may include misconduct that occurred more than six years before the reference was given, but which came to light within the period during which the updating provision applies (if sufficiently serious). - 6.53 In practice, updating is likely to be limited to circumstances where misconduct comes to light after an employee has left the firm and that firm is able to confirm that misconduct and a breach of the relevant conduct rules by the former employee occurred.

-This requirement does not apply to non-regulatory references ie standard employment references.

-6.53 In practice, updating is likely to be limited to circumstances where misconduct comes to light after an employee has left the firm and that firm is able to confirm that misconduct and a breach of the relevant conduct rules by the former employee occurred.